 - Firewood bought from a dealer is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself; - Drying happens faster in dry weather than in a damp climate; - Drying happens faster in warm summer weather than in winter weather; - Split pieces dry more quickly than unsplit rounds; - Softwoods like pine, spruce, poplar, and aspen take less time to dry than hardwoods.
-They can be dry enough to - burn after being stacked to air dry only for the summer months;
+They can be dry enough to burn after being stacked to air dry only for the summer months;

-Firewood dries more quickly when stacked outside in a location exposed to sun and wind; it takes much longer to dry when stacked in a wood shed.
+- Hardwoods like oak, maple and ash can take one, or even two years to dry fully, especially if the pieces are big; - Firewood dries more quickly when stacked outside in a location exposed to sun and wind; it takes much longer to dry when stacked in a wood shed.